FR-GRE-BDS-HPC-SW-SAGE2-GMA/iocatcher/doc/build.rst

   #in another terminal launch the client
   src/client/iocatcher-client 127.0.0.1

-If you want to run on an Infiniband card you need to use the IP address of this device on the server host.
+If you want to run on an Infiniband card, you need to use the IP address of this device on the server host.

 You can find more client examples in the *examples* directory.